Aneutronic fusion: History

 The first experiments in the field started in 1939, and serious efforts have been continual since the early 1950s.

 An early supporter was Richard F. Post at Lawrence Livermore.
 He proposed to capture the kinetic energy of charged particles as they were exhausted from a fusion reactor and convert this into voltage to drive current.
 Post helped develop the theoretical underpinnings of direct conversion, later demonstrated by Barr and Moir.
 They demonstrated a 48 percent energy capture efficiency on the Tandem Mirror Experiment in 1981.

 Polywell fusion was pioneered by the late Robert W. Bussard in 1995 and funded by the US Navy.
 Polywell uses inertial electrostatic confinement.
 He founded EMC2 to continue polywell research.

 A picosecond pulse of a 10-terawatt laser produced hydrogen–boron aneutronic fusions for a Russian team in 2005.
 However, the number of the resulting α particles (around 10^{3} per laser pulse) was low.

 In 2006, the Z-machine at Sandia National Laboratory, a z-pinch device, reached 2 billion kelvins and 300 keV.

 In 2011, Lawrenceville Plasma Physics published initial results and outlined a theory and experimental program for aneutronic fusion with the dense plasma focus (DPF).
 The effort was initially funded by NASA's Jet Propulsion Laboratory.
 Support for other DPF aneutronic fusion investigations came from the Air Force Research Laboratory.

 A French research team fused protons and boron-11 nuclei using a laser-accelerated proton beam and high-intensity laser pulse.
 In October 2013 they reported an estimated 80 million fusion reactions during a 1.5 nanosecond laser pulse.

-In 2016, a team at the Shanghai Chinese Academy of Sciences produced a laser pulse of 5.3 petawatts with the Superintense Ultrafast Laser Facility (SULF) and expected to reach 10 petawatts with the same equipment.

 In 2021, TAE Technologies field-reversed configuration announced that its Norman device was regularly producing a stable plasma at temperatures over 50 million degrees.

 In 2021, a Russian team reported experimental results in a miniature device with electrodynamic (oscillatory) plasma confinement.
 It used a ~1–2 J nanosecond vacuum discharge with a virtual cathode.
 Its field accelerates boron ions and protons to ~ 100–300 keV under oscillating ions' collisions. α-particles of about 5×10^4/4π (~ 10 α-particles/ns) were obtained during the 4 μs of applied voltage.

 Australian spin-off company HB11 Energy was created in September 2019.
 In 2022, they claimed to be the first commercial company to demonstrate fusion.